Skip to main content

 Chaired by Marion, who has been involved in church teas for more than 40 years, the event was supported by 8–10 dedicated volunteers.
 Some prepared desserts, sandwiches, and tea; others handled setup, serving, and cleanup.
 Their teamwork helped create a welcoming and memorable afternoon.

-Guests enjoyed a generous selection of door and raffle prizes, including gift certificates, a gift basket, wine, flowers, plants, dinner‑for‑two vouchers, and elegant tea-themed placemats.
-The tea raised more than $1,700 in total, including proceeds from the raffle and the popular $5 dessert box, which let guests fill a take‑home container with their favourite treats.
+Guests enjoyed a generous selection of door and raffle prizes, including gift certificates, a gift basket, wine, flowers, plants, dinner‑for‑two vouchers, and elegant tea‑themed placemats.
+The ever‑popular $5 dessert box was a hit once again, giving guests the chance to fill a take‑home container with their favourite treats.

 Marion reflected on how the Spring Tea began decades ago as a simple bake sale with a couple of tables for tea.
 As the congregation grew, expanding the tea service transformed it into the beloved community tradition it is today.
 St. Saviour’s is grateful to everyone who attended, volunteered, donated, and supported this cherished fundraising event.